Sixers' Joel Embiid to miss Friday's game vs. Kings

-The Philadelphia 76ers will be without Joel Embiid when they face the Sacramento Kings on Friday.
+The Philadelphia 76ers will be without Joel Embiid when they face the Kings on Friday.

 The reigning MVP -- who is averaging 34.6 points, 11.8 rebounds and 6.0 assists this season -- will miss his third consecutive game with a knee injury, the team announced Thursday.